ieyasu/go-bwiki/README.md

 BWiki
 =====

-Re-implemented in Golang, it is a simple, get-the-job-done wiki meeting my own needs.
+Re-implemented in Golang, this is a simple, get-the-job-done wiki meeting my own needs.
 If it makes you happy too, great.
-The syntax is Markdown, WikiWords become links, just like in [the original Wiki](http://c2.com/cgi/wiki).
+The syntax is Markdown, WikiWords become links, just like in [the original Wiki](//wiki.c2.com).

 Additionally, pages can be linked with [[...]] syntax: